Ichiko Aoba: Musical career

+2008–2013: Kamisori Otome, Origami, Utabiko, and 0

+Between moving to Tokyo and the eventual release of Razorblade Girl (剃刀乙女), Aoba wrote her first song, "Kokoro no Sekai," (こころ の せかい) largely in dedication to Yamada.
+In 2010, Aoba, aged 19, released her first album, Kamisore Otome.

-Around 2012, Aoba was introduced to Gezan frontman Mahi to the People by their mutual friend Koji Shimotsu (frontman of Odotte Bakari no Kuni).
-Aoba and Mahito formed the collaborative duo Nuuamm, which has since released two studio albums: Nuuamm (2014) and w/ave (2017).
+Around 2012, Aoba was introduced to GEZAN frontman Mahito the People by their mutual friend Koji Shimotsu (frontman of Odotte Bakari no Kuni).
+Aoba and Mahito formed the collaborative duo NUUAMM, which has since released two studio albums: NUUAMM (2014) and w / ave (2017).

+0 features two covers of her mentor Yamada's songs, "Clockwork Universe" (機械仕掛乃宇宙) and "Spring Summer Fall Winter" (はるなつあきふゆ).

+2012–2014: Mahoroboshiya and qp

 In 2013, Aoba was asked to work for a theatre production of 9 Days Queen, a stage play by playwright Go Aoki.
-She has also worked with Takahiro Fujita's Mum & Gypsy company in a production of Cocoon, as well as a revival of Lemmings by Shūji Terayama.
-In the latter of which Aoba played the role of "The Girl" and performed alongside the late Tengai Amano and Yukichi Matsumoto.
+She has also worked with Takahiro Fujita's Mum & Gypsy company in a production of Cocoon, as well as a revival of Lemmings by Shūji Terayama, the latter in which Aoba played the role of "The Girl" and performed alongside the late Tengai Amano and Yukichi Matsumoto.

 Aoba features on the soundtrack of the 2019 Nintendo Switch remake of The Legend of Zelda: Link's Awakening.
 Her arrangement was used to promote the game in Japan.

-Aoba has collaborated with Ryuichi Sakamoto, Taylor Deupree, Cornelius, Haruomi Hosono, Mac DeMarco, Sweet William, and MahiToThePeople.
+Aoba has collaborated with Ryuichi Sakamoto, Taylor Deupree, Cornelius, Haruomi Hosono, Mac DeMarco, Sweet William, and Mahito the People.

-Aoba founded her own independent record label, Hermine, in 2020, and started to self-release her music starting with 2020's Windswept Adan.
+qp features a cover of one of her mentor Yamada's songs.

+2019–2020: Ayukawa no shizuku and Windswept Adan

+Windswept Adan was released in 2020 under her newly created Hermine label.
+Windswept Adan was inspired by the Ryukyu island chain and, according to Aoba, the album intended to "[get] an impression of the islands."

+2021–2023: Amiko and live albums

+Aoba composed the soundtrack of the 2022 film Amiko, an adaptation of the novel by Natsuko Imamura.
+The film received the 2023 Mainichi Film Award for Best Soundtrack.